-Mr. Doyle has served as a member of Achaogen’s board of directors since November 2012.
-Mr. Doyle joined Castlight Health, a healthcare information company, as Chief Financial Officer.
+Mr. Doyle has served on our board of directors since November 2012.
+Mr. Doyle is the Chief Executive Officer at Castlight Health.
+During 2016, Mr. Doyle served as President and Chief Operating Officer of Castlight.
+He joined the company in 2012 as its Chief Financial Officer.
 Mr. Doyle served as Achaogen’s Chief Operating Officer from August 2009 to November 2009 and from February 2011 to November 2012, and as its Chief Financial Officer from November 2009 to February 2011.
-Prior to joining Achaogen, Mr. Doyle was Vice President of Finance and Corporate Planning at Genentech, Inc., from 2007 to 2009.
+Prior to joining Achaogen, Mr. Doyle was Vice President of Finance and Corporate Planning at Genentech, from 2007 to 2009.

 Ms. Gilbert has served on Achaogen’s board of directors since January 2017.
-In 2008, Ms. Gilbert became a founding member of the Ironwood Pharmaceutical legal department, providing leadership and oversight and establishing the company’s compliance function as Ironwood grew from a privately-held, research-based organization to a publicly-traded, fully-integrated commercial biotechnology company.
+Since 2008, Ms. Gilbert has served as Senior Vice President, Chief Legal Officer of Ironwood Pharmaceuticals, providing leadership and oversight and establishing the company’s compliance function as Ironwood grew from a privately-held, research-based organization to a publicly-traded, fully-integrated commercial biotechnology company.
 Ms. Gilbert brings significant s trategic leadership and two decades of experience navigating biopharmaceutical companies through transformational change, as well as expertise in corporate transactions, corporate governance, employment law and legal and operational issues relevant to launching new medicines into specialty and primary care markets.
-Prior to joining Ironwood, Ms. Gilbert was Vice President, Deputy General Counsel at Cubist Pharmaceuticals, Inc. from 2002 to 2008, where she supported the launch of Cubist’s first acute care antibiotic, and she served as Corporate Counsel at Genzyme Corp. from 1999 to 2001.
-Halley began her career at Skadden, Arps, Slate, Meagher & Flom LLP, where she specialized in mergers and acquisitions and securities law.
+Prior to joining Ironwood, Ms. Gilbert was Vice President, Deputy General Counsel at Cubist Pharmaceuticals from 2002 to 2008, where she supported the launch of Cubist’s first acute care antibiotic.
+From 1991 to 2001, Ms. Gilbert served as Corporate Counsel at Genzyme Corporation.
+Ms. Gilbert began her career at Skadden, Arps, Slate, Meagher & Flom LLP, where she specialized in mergers and acquisitions and securities law.

 Dr. Roberts has served on Achaogen’s board of directors since August 2004, and he has served as our Chairman since December 2009.
 Dr. Roberts joined Venrock, a venture capital investment firm, in 1997, where he serves as Partner.
 From 1989 to 1992, Dr. Roberts worked in the corporate finance department of Kidder, Peabody & Co., a brokerage company.
-Dr. Roberts is currently on the board of directors of four publicly traded companies: Zeltiq Aesthetics, Ironwood Pharmaceuticals, Castlight Health, and Vitae Pharmaceuticals, Inc. He also serves on the board of directors of several private companies and previously served on the board of directors of publicly traded Athenahealth, Inc., XenoPort, Inc., and Sirna Therapeutics, Inc. He has a B.A. in Chemistry from Dartmouth College and a Ph.D. in chemistry and chemical biology from Harvard University.
+Dr. Roberts is currently on the board of directors of three publicly traded companies: Zeltiq Aesthetics, Castlight Health, and Vitae Pharmaceuticals, Inc. He also serves on the board of directors of several private companies and previously served on the board of directors of publicly traded Athenahealth, Inc., XenoPort, Inc., and Sirna Therapeutics, Inc. He has a B.A. in Chemistry from Dartmouth College and a Ph.D. in chemistry and chemical biology from Harvard University.

 Mr. Stea has served on our board of directors since June 2015.
-Mr. Stea recently retired from Cubist Pharmaceuticals where he served as Senior Vice President of Commercial Operations from 2009 to February 2015, leading all commercial operations, including the launch and sales of Cubicin, Zerbaxa, and Sivextro.
+From September 2016 to January 2018, Mr. Stea held a consulting role to assist La Jolla Pharmaceuticals in preparing for the commercialization of their first drug, Angiotensin II.
+Prior to this, Mr. Stea served as Senior Vice President of Commercial Operations for Cubist from 2009 to February 2015, leading all commercial operations, including the launch and sales of Cubicin, Zerbaxa and Sivextro.
 Prior to this, Mr. Stea served as Cubist’s Vice President, Sales and Marketing from 2007 to 2009.
-Having joined Cubist as an original member of the commercial organization, Mr. Stea served as Cubist Vice President of Sales from 2005 to 2007, Executive Director of Sales from 2002 to 2005, and as a member of the Cubist Operating Committee from 2009 to February 2015, which was responsible for resource allocation, company strategy, risk management, and compliance, among other things.
+Having joined Cubist as an original member of the commercial organization, Mr. Stea served as Cubist’s Vice President of Sales from 2005 to 2007 and Executive Director of Sales from 2002 to 2005.
+Mr. Stea also served as a member of the Cubist Operating Committee from 2009 to February 2015, which was responsible for resource allocation, company strategy, risk management and compliance, among other responsibilities.
 Mr. Stea previously held leadership positions at Amgen from 1988 to 1997, where he was the first employee of its sales organization, responsible for the launch of Epogen and Neupogen.